Lyalya Nasukhanova: Piloting career

 After completing training at the Makhachkala aeroclub she sought to continue her studies at an aviation technical school, but her family continued to express disapproval of her career choice.
 One year after being accepted into the Central Flight Technical School in Saransk she entered the school, and she soon went on to distinguish herself in aerobatics competitions.
 In one segment of a competition in Rostov-on-Don she scored first place, outcompeting 26 male pilots.
 At the 1962 national championship in Samara, she reached second place among 54 competitors in the individual competition, but was not allowed to participate in any team exercises.
 In 1963 she was the bronze medalist among 35 athletes at the first Moscow Women's aerosports competition.
 That year the newspaper Pravda praised her feats, saying "She flies into the wind where even eagles dare not rise into the air."

-In 1964 she was appointed as commander of an echelon, making her the first woman in the Soviet Union to hold such position in a unit of jet aircraft.
+In 1964 she was appointed as commander of an echelon, making her the first woman in the Soviet Union to hold such a position in a unit of jet aircraft.
 At the Grozny Aviation Training Center she flew the MiG-17 and trained new pilots.
 In the 1980s she was awarded a diploma "For merits in the training of DOSAAF athletes." by cosmonaut Georgy Beregovoy.
 After devoting 23 years of her life to piloting, she left aviation and began her political career.